Animal Instincts (film)

 Animal Instincts is a 1992 American erotic thriller drama film directed by Gregory Dark and starring Maxwell Caulfield, Shannon Whirry, Jan-Michael Vincent and David Carradine.
 This film spawned two sequels: Animal Instincts 2 (1994) (also with Whirry) and Animal Instincts 3 (also known as Animal Instincts: The Seductress).

 Synopsis

 Joanna (Whirry) is married to David Cole (Caulfield), a police officer.
 While they love each other, their marriage is in a precarious position, as David's sexual impotence prevents them from being intimate with each other.
 A sexually frustrated Joanna ends up having an extramarital affair with a cable repairman; when they are caught in the act by David, David's response is to passionately have sex with Joanna, to Joanna's surprise.
-Joanna concludes that he "likes to watch", so they resort to get involved in voyeurism: Joanna gets involved in multiple affairs to several other men in her and David's home, which David videotapes with a hidden camera to later watch.
-Problems arise, however, when the local mob learns about their sexual activities, and their leader (Carradine) blackmails them to videotape an encounter with a crooked politician (Vincent).
+Joanna concludes that he "likes to watch", so they begin engaging in voyeurism: Joanna begins multiple affairs with several other men in her and David's home, which David videotapes with a hidden camera to later watch.
+Problems arise, however, when the local mob learns about their sexual activities, and their leader (Carradine) blackmails them into videotaping an encounter with a crooked politician (Vincent).